Trams in Bonn: Decline of the tram network

 After 4 October 1953, the two routes from the train station to Poppelsdorf and from Endenich to the Rheindorfer Straße were shut down for financial reasons.
 At this point, Bonn was down to just three tramlines.
-On 3 April 1955, the routes from the Venusberg and from Endenich to the station were closed also closed for financial reasons.
+On 3 April 1955, the routes from the Venusberg and from Endenich to the station were closed for financial reasons.
 Thus, by 1955, Bonn's tram network was reduced to just Line 1 from Dottendorf to Rhinedorf and Line 2 from Dottendorf to Beuel.

 On 1 November 1966, Line 1 was moved when a new autobahn was constructed.
 Another change took place in September 1974, when both tramlines had to be relocated out of downtown because of the creation of a downtown pedestrian zone.
 In 1976, the federal government tried one last time to completely close Bonn's tramway, but failed due to, among other things, the resistance of the city's populace.

+In 1986, an ornate Jugendstil tram depot in the city's north end was shut down for good, and stood empty until it was renovated and repurposed as an office building in 2000.
+It now houses the Pädagogischer Austauschdienst.